courtneywmorris/Analysis-Examples/SQL Exercises/Exercise_and_answers.md

 ORDER BY l.userid;
 ```

-4. For every user, get the number of users who registered on the same day as them.
-Hint: This is a self join (join the registrations table with itself).
+_4. For every user, get the number of users who registered on the same day as them.
+Hint: This is a self join (join the registrations table with itself)._

 ```sql
 SELECT r1.userid, date_trunc('day', tmstmp) AS date, r2.c